Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems: Introduction

-As a benchmark, we first calculate the Green's function of the Holstein polaron and the (anti-)photoemission spectral functions of the half-filled HHM in the Mott insulator phase.
-We show that our method can reproduce key features in the excitation spectra of the (Hubbard-)Holstein model.
-Then, inspired by recent experiments with 1D cuprates \cite{chen2021anomalously,wang2021phonon}, we investigate the effects of extended $e$-ph couplings by computing spectral functions of doped eHHM with strong Coulomb repulsion ($U/t=8$).
-The Hubbard $U$ and the ratios between $e$-ph coupling constants ($\gamma'=\gamma/\sqrt{7}, \gamma''=\gamma/\sqrt{15}$) are chosen according to 1D cuprates \cite{chen2021anomalously,wang2021phonon}.
-Our results demonstrate that extended $e$-ph couplings ($\gamma', \gamma''$) have a significant influence on spectral functions even though the on-site $e$-ph coupling is weak.
-The charge band is no longer connected to the spinon band, and its spectral weight is weakened by the phonon effects.
+We first calculate the Green's function of the Holstein polaron (HP) and the (anti-)photoemission spectral functions of the half-filled HHM in the Mott insulator phase to serve as a benchmark.
+Our method can reproduce key features in the excitation spectra of the (Hubbard-)Holstein model.
+Then, inspired by recent experiments with 1D cuprates~\cite{chen2021anomalously,wang2021phonon}, we investigate the effects of extended $e$-ph couplings by computing spectral functions of doped eHHM with strong Coulomb repulsion ($U/t=8$).
+The Hubbard $U$ and the ratios between $e$-ph coupling constants ($\gamma'=\gamma/\sqrt{7}, \gamma''=\gamma/\sqrt{15}$) are chosen according to 1D cuprates~\cite{chen2021anomalously,wang2021phonon}.
+When the phonon frequency is comparable to electron hopping ($\omega_0/t=1$), we find that the charge band is no longer connected to the spinon band and its spectral weight is reduced by phonon effects.
+Furthermore, in the adiabatic limit ($\omega_0/t=0.2$) and for lightly doped cases, we observe that the spectral weight of the holon-folding (hf) branch is enhanced while the $3k_F$ branch is suppressed, which agrees with ARPES experiments~\cite{chen2021anomalously}.
+Our findings demonstrate that even when the on-site $e$-ph coupling is weak, extended $e$-ph couplings ($\gamma', \gamma''$) can have a significant influence on spectral functions, which may be important for understanding the nature of high-$T_c$ superconductors.

 This article is organized as follows.
-In Sec.~\ref{section2A} we introduce the $U(1)$-symmetric pseudosite MPO-MPS formalism.
-In Sec.~\ref{section2B} we provide the Chebyshev iteration method using SPS-MPS and SPS-MPO.
-In Sec.~\ref{section3} we show numerical results for the spectral functions of the (Hubbard-)Holstein model and the $1/4$-doped eHHM.
-In Sec.~\ref{section4} we summarize this work and provide an outlook.
+In Sec.~\ref{section2A}, we introduce the $U(1)$-symmetric pseudosite MPO-MPS formalism.
+In Sec.~\ref{section2B}, we present the Chebyshev iteration method using SPS-MPS and SPS-MPO.
+In Sec.~\ref{section3}, we show numerical results for the spectral functions of the (Hubbard-)Holstein model and the doped eHHM.
+Finally, in Sec.~\ref{section4}, we summarize our findings and provide an outlook for future research.